2018 Volvo XC60 T8 Review: Loads of Impressive Tech, Not That You'd Notice—and That's the Point

 There was no such issue with the Volvo systems.
 At first, I simply aimed the car in such a way that it would cross the central lane divider on a two-way street (not to worry—there was plenty of visibility and zero oncoming cars), and crossed it with nary a peep from any system whatsoever.
 Complete failure!
 I thought.

-Then, I played around with varying degrees of steering input and drift and throttle, and use of signalling.
+Then, I played around with varying degrees of steering input and lane-drift and throttle, and use of signaling.
 The system kicked in roughly half the time, the wheel gently rotating sufficiently to bring the car back into its proper lane before seizing in my hands in a moment of temporary paralysis, like a fainting goat, after which I found myself once again in full control.

 You can't trust a safety system that only works half the time, I thought to myself, moving on to fiddle with the infotainment system and seat controls.
 As I was zooming in on the map and trying to figure out how to change the radio station, the road started curving sharply to the left, and the car drifted toward the shoulder.
 The car recognized the meander and lightly corrected course; I noticed the revision immediately, but even if I hadn't, the stiffening of the wheel would certainly have won back my attention.
 The system worked exactly as it was designed to work—when I wasn't paying sufficient attention.